nesquena/resume/README.md

  * **iPodSoft** (2003-2005) - Founded to sell iPod-related software with several other developers.

-In addition, I worked for short periods of time with various other startups doing web and desktop development as well as freelancing on and off throughout my other jobs.
+In addition, I worked for short periods of time with various other startups doing web and desktop development as well as freelancing on and off occasionally my other jobs.

+## My Education

+ * School: University of California at Irvine, CA
+   * Department: Donald Bren School of Information and Computer Sciences
+   * Major: Information and Computer Science, 2009
+   * G.P.A: 3.80/4.00
+ * Dean’s Honor Roll - 2007 to 2009
+ * Phi Beta Kappa - June 2009.
+Honor Society.
+Nominated.
+Top 5% graduating seniors.

 # My Skills